rasoulifz/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [ ] the exact same thing as a function and subroutine
 - [ ] a set of variables that can change over time
 - [ ] a set of instructions designed to perform a frequently used operation within a program and return no values

+#### Q107. you have a class name MyClass that :
+   A.has a static read-only member variable value of type MyClass as well , B.has a private static read-only constructor that initialzed the member varible discribed above, C.has a static getter for static membervariable describe in A , D.may have other instance variable and procedure , How is this pattern called?

+- [ ] Factory
+- [x] Singltone
+- [ ] Memento
+- [ ] Vistor